YinHK-gameDev/unity-learn/user interface/UI Toolkit/Events/README.md

 If you hide or disable an element, it won’t receive events.
 Events still propagate to the ancestors and descendants of a hidden or disabled element.

-As an event travels along the propagation path, `Event.currentTarget` updates to the element handling the event.
-Within an event callback function, there are two properties that log the dispatch behavior:
+As an event travels along the propagation path, `Event.currentTarget` updates to the element handling the event. **Within an event callback function**, there are **two properties** that log the dispatch behavior:

 -   `Event.currentTarget` is the visual element on which the callback was registered.
 -   `Event.target` is the element